choener/RNAdesign/README.md

-eos      :: energy of a structure: eos(1) ed       :: ensemble defect of a structure: ed(3)
+eos      :: energy of a structure: eos(1) ed       :: ensemble defect of a structure: ed(3) partc    :: constrained partition function: partc(1).

+You probably want to use partc in conjunction with eos, where eos is modified by a small constant: "0.1 * eos(1) + partc(1)". eos guides the optimizer to the first viable sequence, after which the constrained partition function becomes active.

 ### nullary, constant for the current sequence: